deng-ai-lab/TEMPO/README.md

 ```

 ## Instructions
+This code work in a similar fashion to [DreamerV2][website].
+Our main modifications are concentrated in `agent.py` and `common/nets.py`.

 Default hyperparameters for our experiments are provided in
 [`config.yaml`](https://github.com/HuiningYuan/TEMPO/blob/main/configs.yaml).
 By default, the code
 evaluates agent's performance with one episode every 1e5 training steps for Atari and 1e4 training steps